 Admission to the program is on a competitive basis.

-- Must successfully pass a background check and drug screening upon acceptance
+Successfully pass a background check and drug screening upon acceptance.

 Instructor: Cheryl Elkins | Phone: 662-238-8697 | Office located at the Lafayette-Yalobusha Technical Center in Oxford